mcallegari/qlcplus-docs/pages/11.advanced/05.custom-ui-style/default.v4.md

 date: '11:59 22-08-2023'
 ---

-Starting from version 4.5.0, QLC+ can read a user custom file to change the GUI appearance in a very accessible way.
+Starting from version 4.5.0, QLC+ can read a custom file to change the GUI appearance in a very accessible way.
 If no file is found, QLC+ will start with the default style.

 The GUI style file